yshavit/effesvm_j/notes/vm-stack.md

 Basic structure, types and considerations
 ========================================================================================

-The stack frame is maintained on a LIFO `List<Object>` stack within the JVM.
+The stack frame is maintained on a LIFO `Object[]` stack within the JVM.

 Optimization is not a main concern, for several reasons:

-- First and foremost, the very nature of creating a VM within a VM is inefficient, and the only reason to do it is simplicity.
+- First and foremost, the very nature of creating a VM within a VM is inefficient, and the only reason to do it is simplicity of the `.efct` file format.
 When optimization becomes a serious concern, the first task will be to compile Effes classes into Java bytecode directly rather than to Effes bytecode; this should yield immense gains on its own.
 - The JVM's GC precludes us from popping whole frames at once just by changing an _$sp_ register, as a real stack would do.
 If we did that, the leftover values would keep strong references to their respective objects, which would be a memory leak.
 Since we have to null those values one at a time anyway, various optimizations are instantly lost to us.
 - Since we need to work with object references (for Effes objects), we can't easily work directly with primitives: we have to use boxed types.
 We could get around that problem (e.g. with multiple stacks per Java type, or by using `java.sun.Unsafe`), but as mentioned above, the biggest win would just be to compile to `.class` files.

 The Effes stack's elements are references to the following classes:

 - FrameInfo
-- EffesObj
-- other Java classes used to represent Effes native types (ints, etc)
+- EffesRef&lt;?&gt;, which can be:
+  - EffesObjects, representing user-defined types; or
+  - EffesNativeObject, representing built-in types

 An EffesObj contains:

 - an EffesType reference
 - 0 or more constructor arguments, which can be accessed via the _pvar_ opcode (described in the [bytecode spec](bytecode.md))

+Note that "native," in EffesNativeObject and all other contexts, means "native to the EVM."
+It does _not_ refer to Java's `native` keyword or functionality.

 The FrameInfo object is described below.